reactive-python/reactpy-django/docs/src/learn/add-reactpy-to-a-project.md

 <p class="intro" markdown>

-[ReactPy-Django](https://github.com/reactive-python/reactpy-django) can be used to add used to add [ReactPy](https://github.com/reactive-python/reactpy) support to an existing **Django project**.
-Minimal configuration is required to get started.
+If you want to add some interactivity to your existing **Django project**, you don't have to rewrite it in ReactPy.
+Use [ReactPy-Django](https://github.com/reactive-python/reactpy-django) to add [ReactPy](https://github.com/reactive-python/reactpy) to your existing stack, and render interactive components anywhere.

 </p>